Pathway for Aboriginal Students

 The application process is fast and easy.
 Apply today by completing this form and emailing it to the UCAN advisor nearest you.

 As the College of Nursing has moved to a 1 + 3 model, there is a need to connect frequently and meaningfully with pre-professional year students.
 Learning communities seek to provide Aboriginal pre-professional year students opportunities to feel a sense of belonging and identity with the University of Saskatchewan and College of Nursing and be supported academically and personally as they meet the requirements to apply to the College of Nursing.
-Saskatoon pre-professional year students should also consider signing up for the Arts and Science Aboriginal Student Achievement Program (ASAP), which has a special Medicine Wheel learning community tailored to pre-nursing courses.
+Saskatoon pre-professional year students should also consider signing up for the Arts and Science Indigenous Student Achievement Program (ISAP; formerly ASAP), which has a special Medicine Wheel learning community tailored to pre-nursing courses.

 All pre-professional year students, at any campus, are invited to participate in the College of Nursing and College of Arts & Science's Summer Orientation Camp at the Saskatoon Campus, held annually in August.
 The camp provides students with an orientation to biology and math concepts, lab tours, academic coaching, as well as social activities.